STORMING-CHEN/M2-Robotics-Projects/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In order to realize the navigation function, the first step we need to do is to build a map with **slam_gmapping** node.
 1. Build the project package of navigation task, and create 2 folders named **launch** and **param**  in it to prepare for subsequent operation.

 2. Create a launch file named **start_mapping.launch**.
-It contains the following contents: start turtlebot3, call slam_gmapping node, and modify various parameters of the node.&nbsp;&nbsp;&nbsp;&nbsp;The most important parameters are:
+It contains the following contents: start turtlebot3, launch slam_gmapping node, and set various parameters of the node.&nbsp;&nbsp;&nbsp;&nbsp;The most important parameters are:
     - **maxUrange**: This parameter sets the distance the laser creates the map.
 The larger the range, the faster the map is created, and the less likely the robot is to get lost.
 The disadvantage is that it consumes more resources.
     - **throttle_scans**:  Very useful to reduce resource consumption.
 3. Execute the launch file to start the mapping operation.